william-pfalzgraff/kac-zwanzig/README.md

 one root between each pair of neighbouring `ω_j²` and one above the last.
 A free particle also has one zero-frequency mode, the rigid translation of everything together.

-**The exact correlation function.** In normal modes the VACF is a finite cosine series:
+**The exact correlation function.** In the normal mode representation the VACF is a finite cosine series:

 $$
 C(t)=\sum_k a_k^2\cos\nu_k t,\qquad \dot C(t)=-\sum_k a_k^2 \nu_k\sin\nu_k t. \qquad (7)